No, Virginia. Intolerance of intolerance isn’t the same as intolerance of human beings.

 In a recent discussion on one of my political lists Sara Robinson (easily one of the brightest folks in the blogosphere) made an important point about what often causes people to migrate from socially conservative perspectives to more progressive points of view.
 In describing her experiences with a particular activist group that helped people leaving fundamentalist religions (something that can be emotionally traumatic at the very least, and that frequently comes at a significant price in their lives – lost families, ostracization, etc.), she noted:

 [T]he first sliver of doubt came about when the person’s authorities asked them to believe something that they simply could not reconcile with their own experience.
 In a plurality of cases, this dissonance was caused by knowing and caring for someone who was gay, and realizing that the conservative storyline on the inherent evil of homosexuality just didn’t line up with what they knew of this wonderful person.
 (If the religious right knew just how often this one issue triggered those first unignorable doubts, they’d walk away from gay-hating and never go back to it.)
-Continue reading “Time for America’s Freddie Mercury moment: there are more than 100 gay pro athletes in the US, and the sooner they get out of the equipment closet the better”
+Read more

 CNN reported last week on a new study showing that liberalism, atheism and sexual exclusivity in males are linked to higher IQ scores.
 The findings are intriguing, for all the obvious reasons.